annotation/text-fabric/tf/docs/about/datasharing.md

     `annotation/banks/sim/tf`

-synchronized with the backend
+synchronized with the back-end
 :   You must have your local repo contents synchronized with that on the
-    GitHub/GitLab backend.
+    GitHub/GitLab back-end.

     Now other people can use your data.
     Whenever you push updates, users may fetch the updated data, depending